Ahmad-abdulrahim/IT-Jobpost-Classification-Job-Title-Similarity/README.md

 # **IT Jobpost Classification / Job Title Similarity**
 **Overview:**
-This project introduces a model designed to classify job posts using advanced data analytics and machine learning techniques into IT or Non-IT class
+This project introduces a model designed to classify job posts using advanced data analytics and machine learning techniques into IT or Non-IT class.

 **Features**
 - IT Job classification: classify job posts on important features